#Reality 2.0 takes an unfiltered look at the issues young, black millennials face, and it lived up to every expectation we had.

 Nathan admits readily that everything in the series is ultimately his perspective on his life, and while he’s unapologetic about his views, he’s happy to accept that they may also need refining.

 In response to a question about what demographic he pitched the series at, he shared that there wasn’t any focus group for the series, just him and his co-creators.
 “I’m not preaching a gospel here,” he said.
 “I’m just writing things that are true to me at the time, and I’m pitching them to my close friends and creators, and if it inspires us then we make it – and if that’s something people relate to then that’s great!
 But also if they want to despise it and say ‘I disagree with this’, then go ahead and despise!”

 The series gives us a candid look into eight different snapshots of the life of black youth in London, while also broadening the social commentary to a wider audience.
 Who can say that they aren’t angry over the injustices of Grenfell?
 Don’t we all need to release some of the frustration we feel at being harassed on the street?

 Although there are plenty of hard-hitting episodes, the beauty of the series is the way Nathan ties it together with short commentaries that focus simply on the interactions between friends, pieces of life that are light and celebratory, and that’s what really grounds it in #Reality.

-The series is going to be released on the company’s YouTube channel, Million Youth Media, across several weeks, and although there isn’t an official date for the release of the first episode, they assure us that it will be very soon.
+The series is going to be released on Fully Focused’s Million Youth Media channel, across several weeks, and although there isn’t an official date for the release of the first episode, they assure us that it will be very soon.

-Check out the first episode of Season 1 of #Reality below, and keep up to date with Fully Focused on their Twitter for news about #Reality2.0.
+Check out the first episode of the original run of #Reality below, and keep up to date with Fully Focused on their Twitter for news about #Reality 2.0.